I. Reliability Fundamentals (29 questions)

 6. System safety

-- Identify safety-related issues by analyzing customer feedback, design data, field data, and other information.
-Prioritize safety concerns, and identify steps that will minimize the improper use of equipment, products, or processes.
+- Identify safety-related issues by analyzing multiple sources including customer feedback, design data, field data, and other pertinent information.
+Prioritize safety concerns, focusing on those that possess the highest risk of occurrence and impact.
+Determine steps to minimize the improper or unintended use of equipment, products, or processes, aligning with safety system.
+Employ tradeoff analysis to determine the optimal risk control measures.
 (Evaluate)

 |